 The BA and BFA programs share a common foundation of history, literature, and aesthetic principles:

 The Bachelor of Fine Arts in Musical Theatre is a prescribed degree.
-After completing the common core classes, students focus their studies specifically on musical theatre performance in the areas of acting, singing, and dancing.
+After completing the common core courses, students focus their studies specifically on musical theatre performance in the areas of acting, singing, and dancing.

 Grading Requirement